armory/docs/content/en/scale-agent/release-notes/agent-plugin/agent-plug-v-0-8-47.md

 - CronJob
 - Event

-You can remove kinds from the list with `kubernetes.accounts[].omitKinds` in the Agent configs.
+You can remove kinds from the list with `kubernetes.accounts[].omitKinds` in the Armory Agent configs.

 ## Known Issues